jentery/dh150/index.md

 * Visibility: what materials can you see? not see?
 * Audibility: does it make a sound? what materials can you hear?
 * Packaging: is it packaged? if so, describe the packaging.
+* Recording: how is it recorded? can you handle or see the record?

 The materials of the 20 M's prompt considerations of the work as *stuff*.